 Georg Windeck received his Diplom-Ingenieur (Master-equiv.) in Architecture with distinction at the Technische Universitaet Berlin; he also studied sculpture at the Hochschule der Kuenste in Berlin.
 He is a registered architect both in Berlin and New York and a LEED accredited professional for sustainable design.
 In his independent practice he works on architectural propositions that experiment with typological modes of form-finding based on historical and artistic precedents.
-In corporate practice he works as a consultant on the design and construction of institutional and residential projects.
+In corporate practice he works as a consultant on the design, construction and historic preservation of a broad range of project types.
 His academic research is focused on the exploration of spatial possibilities afforded by innovations in construction technology, both throughout the history of architecture and in contemporary practice.

-Over the past decade Professor Windeck has been teaching various seminars on the history and theory of architecture (ARCH 115, History of Architecture I, a survey on the architecture of Ancient Egypt, Mesopotamia, Greece and Rome; ARCH 125, History of Architecture II, a series of lectures on architecture from the Enlightenment to the present day; ARCH 205 Advanced Concepts: The 20th Century in Detail, a course on the construction principles of the modern movement; H 440, The Feltman Seminar in Light and Lighting.
-He has also been teaching design in the Architectural Urbanism 4th year design studio and in the Architectonics 1st year design studio.
-All of Georg Windeck’s academic work aims at teaching the development of constructive concepts and ideas throughout all scales of architectural design.
-He serves on the Academic Standards Committee and the Library Committee, and is elected adjunct faculty representative.
+Over the past twelve years Professor Windeck has been teaching various seminars on the history and theory of architecture (ARCH 115 History of Architecture I: The Ancient, a survey on the architecture of Ancient Egypt, Mesopotamia, Greece and Rome; ARCH 125 History of Architecture II: The Modern, a lectures series on architecture from the Enlightenment to the present day; ARCH 205 Advanced Concepts: The 20th Century in Detail, a course on the construction principles of the modern movement; ARCH 225 Advanced Topics: Face Off, a seminar on façade design in contemporary theory and practice; H 440: The Feltman Seminar in Light and Lighting.)
+He has also extensively been teaching design in the Architectural Urbanism Design IV studio and in 1st year Architectonics.
+All of Georg Windeck’s academic work aims at training the students to develop rigorous constructive concepts and ideas throughout all scales of architectural design.
+For several years he was an elected adjunct faculty representative.
+Currently he serves on the Academic Standards Committee and the Library Committee.

 Projects & Links